mludwikosky/MagInkDash/README.md

 - [Weather Icons](https://erikflowers.github.io/weather-icons/): Icons used for displaying of weather forecast information
 - [Freepik](https://www.freepik.com/): For the background image used in this dashboard

-## Contributing
-I won't be updating this code much, since it serves my needs well.
-Nevertheless, feel free to fork the repo and modify it for your own purpose.
-At the same time, check out other similar projects, such as [InkyCal](https://github.com/aceisace/Inkycal) by [/u/aceisace](https://www.reddit.com/user/aceisace/).
-It's much more polished and also actively developed.

 ## Buy Me A Coffee
-If this project has helped you in any way, do buy me a coffee so I can continue to build more of such projects in the future and share them with the community!
+If this project has helped you in any way, do buy speedyg0nz a coffee so he can continue to build more of such projects in the future and share them with the community!
+He did 98% of the work on this project.
+I just inelegantly mashed them together.

 <a href="https://www.buymeacoffee.com/speedygonz" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-## What's Next
-Since building the Magic Calendar two years back, I've been looking at E-Ink tablets that emulate the experience of writing on paper, and allow the users to take notes on the go.
-Those familiar with this range of products would be aware of the Kindle Scribe, reMarkable tablet, Ratta Supernote, Kobo Elipsa and many others.
-I've had some limited success with getting a Kindle Paperwhite to display a calendar while sleeping but it felt too "hacky" and prone to breaking when Amazon updates the OS.
-I'm still looking for the right device (possibly a PineNote?), so if you're aware of any suitable candidates, do let me know!